-No. Backpacks, tents, sleeping bags, sleeping pads, rain ponchos, water bottles, cook sets, and stoves are all provided.
-Additionally, all Outdoor Clothing is provided in your program fee.
-See forms page for “What to Bring”.
+No. Backpacks, individual tents, sleeping bags, sleeping pads, water bottles, cook sets, and stoves are all provided.
+Additionally, all Outdoor Clothing, including thermal wear, outer layers and footwear are all provided in your program fee.
+You will receive a list of “What to Bring” prior to enrollment.

-We pride ourselves in having a small student to staff ratio.
+First Light prides itself on maintaining a small student to staff ratio.
 Typical group size is 8 students to 3 staff.
 However, smaller groups are run too, with no minimum group size.
-This allows for more 1:1 opportunities.
+This allows for increased individual attention and support.

 Our programs are designed to meet individual needs.
 We can accommodate some physical disabilities.
 However, our programs are strenuous and require a certain amount of fitness and ability.
 All clients are required to visit a physician prior to their expedition as part of the enrollment process.
 FLW will coordinate with a physician and parent to determine if we can manage certain physical limitations/restrictions.

 Field Instructors are trained in medication administration, and all meds are held by Field Instructors.
 Medication checks are also available by psychiatrists.

 After speaking with a member of the admissions team, you will be asked to complete a thorough application for admission, as well as to submit any supporting documentation such as prior psychological or educational testing, treatment discharge summaries, etc. Once your child is accepted for admission to First Light, your admissions counselor will provide you with enrollment documentation.

 Our staff must pass a background check and thorough screening process.
 Our field staff possess college degrees and/or have the expertise and qualifications to work in our relational, therapeutic environment.
 Each group has access to a certified Wilderness First Responder, as well as training in CPR.
 FLW’s field team has access to medical professionals 24 hours a day, 7 days a week.
 See our staff page to learn more about our Field Instructors.